chopralab/CHM579/Assignment0/README.md

 ```

 Then, log onto `sp001` using VS Code and drag and drop the zip folder under your Assignment 1 directory.
 You can unzip the folder if you would like to check to see if everything is present, but you will not be able to run the Jupyter Notebook on this server.
 You do not need to unzip the folder as it will be transfered again prior to grading.

+If you would like to learn how to use SFTP, this can make the process far eaiser.
+You can transfer files directly between the class server and scholar using bash commands.
+See [this guide](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server) for help with SFTP.